Olm: Breeding and longevity

 The female lays up to 70 eggs, each about 12 mm in diameter, and places them between rocks, where they remain under her protection.
 The average is 35 eggs and the adult female typically breeds every 12.5 years.
 The tadpoles are 2 cm long when they hatch and live on yolk stored in the cells of the digestive tract for a month.

+At a temperature of 10 C, the olm's embryonic development (time in the eggs before hatching) is 140 days, but it is somewhat slower in colder water and faster in warmer, being as little as 86 days at 15 C. After hatching, it takes another 14 years to reach sexual maturity if living in water that is 10 C. The larvae gain adult appearance after nearly four months, with the duration of development strongly correlating with water temperature.
+Unconfirmed historical observations of viviparity exist, but it has been shown that the females possess a gland that produces the egg casing, similar to those of fish and egg-laying amphibians.
+Paul Kammerer reported that female olm gave birth to live young in water at or below 55 F and laid eggs at higher, but rigorous observations have not confirmed that.
+Historical reports of viviparity have long been attributed to scientific fraud, but may have alternatively resulted from the olms tendency to regurgitate food due to stress.
+These food items, including juvenile salamanders, may have been misinterpreted as their offspring.
+Regardless, the olm appears to be exclusively oviparous.

 Development of the olm and other troglobite amphibians is characterized by heterochrony – the animal does not undergo metamorphosis and instead retains larval features.
 The form of heterochrony in the olm is neoteny – delayed somatic maturity with precocious reproductive maturity, i.e. reproductive maturity is reached while retaining the larval external morphology.
 In other amphibians, the metamorphosis is regulated by the hormone thyroxine, secreted by the thyroid gland.
 The thyroid is normally developed and functioning in the olm, so the lack of metamorphosis is due to the unresponsiveness of key tissues to thyroxine.